 Seasonality.
 Substantially all of our services are performed on, over and under the water, causing our results to be subject to seasonal variations due to weather conditions.
 The core markets in which we operate - the Gulf Coast, the Atlantic Seaboard and the Caribbean Basin - are affected by hurricanes and tropical storms during hurricane season, which occurs annually in the Gulf of Mexico and Atlantic Ocean from June through November.
-Over 97% of the hurricanes and tropical storms occur during this time period, and 78% occur from August through October.
-Since we operate our business in a wet environment and many of our marine projects are constructed to withstand harsh conditions such as hurricanes and tropical storms, wet conditions generally do not affect our operations, but major hurricanes and tropical storms may temporarily impact our operations.
-For example, we monitor all named storm systems to determine which, if any, of our projects will be affected.
+Over 97% of the hurricanes and tropical storms occur during hurricane season, and 78% occur from August through October.
+Generally, wet conditions do not affect our operations, but major hurricanes and tropical storms may temporarily delay our operations, and we monitor all named storm systems to determine which projects, if any, will be affected.
 Because hurricanes and tropical storms move slowly, we usually have ample time to prepare appropriately for the storm, which typically includes demobilizing much of our equipment and removing our employees from the job site.
-Once the storm has passed, we must then mobilize our personnel and equipment back to the job site, which results in delays in the completion of our work and an increase in the costs associated with performing our work.
+Once the storm has passed, we must then mobilize our personnel and equipment back to the job site, which results in delays in the completion of our work and may result in an increase in the costs associated with performing our work.

 Generally, in our fixed-price contracts we bear the risks of increased costs, delays to completion of work, damage to our equipment, and damage to the work already completed at a job site, related to severe weather conditions, such as hurricanes and tropical storms.
 Consequently, our cost estimates to complete a job in a hurricane prone area during hurricane season include costs related to mobilizing and demobilizing personnel and equipment, and our schedule assumes there will be delays associated with hurricanes and tropical storms.
-In years where the hurricane activity is less than expected or does not significantly impact our job sites, as was the case in 2006 and 2007, we release those contingencies within our jobs as they are completed, which generally results in the recognition of profit and usually occurs during the fourth quarter when hurricane season has subsided.
+In 2008, seven named storms affected the Atlantic and Gulf coastal regions of the United State.
+At least one storm during this time affected all of our job sites, and several projects experienced delays due to the impact of as many as three storms, utilizing the contingencies in place and resulting in higher project costs than if we had not used the contingency.
+In years where the hurricane activity is less than expected or does not significantly impact our job sites, as was the case in 2006 and 2007, we are able to release certain contingencies within our jobs as they are completed.

 Surety Bonding.
 In connection with our business, we generally are required to provide various types of surety bonds that provide an additional measure of security to our customers for our performance under certain government and private sector contracts.
 Our ability to obtain surety bonds depends upon our capitalization, working capital, past performance, management expertise and external factors, including the capacity of the overall surety market.
 Surety companies consider such factors in light of the amount of our backlog that we have currently bonded and their current underwriting standards, which may change from time-to-time.
-During the year ended December 31, 2007, approximately 62% of our projects, measured by revenue, required us to post a bond.
+During the year ended December 31, 2008, approximately 38% of our projects, measured by revenue, required us to post a bond.
 The bonds we provide typically have face amounts ranging from \$1.0 to \$50.0 million.
-As of December 31, 2007, we had approximately \$100.0 million in surety bonds outstanding and we believe our capacity under our current bonding arrangement was in excess of \$250.0 million in aggregate surety bonds.
+As of December 31, 2008, we had approximately \$100.0 million in surety bonds outstanding and we believe our capacity under our current bonding arrangement was in excess of \$400.0 million in aggregate surety bonds.
 We believe that our bonding capacity provides us with a significant competitive advantage relative to many of our local competitors, as many of these competitors are sole proprietors and are often required to personally guarantee their surety bonds, which frequently limits their bonding capacity.